 This is Just the Beginning

-We will be updating and expanding this resource with new information as we all explore and grow in our understanding of what Generative AI means for our administrative offices here at Middlebury.
+We will be updating and expanding this resource with new information as we all explore and grow in our understanding of what AI means for our administrative offices here at Middlebury.
 ITS is committed to supporting you.
 If you have any questions, please contact us to get a conversation going.

 Contact the Helpdesk